John Holles, 1st Duke of Newcastle

-John Holles, Duke of Newcastle-upon-Tyne, KG, PC (9 January 1662 – 15 July 1711) was an English peer.
+John Holles, 1st Duke of Newcastle (9 January 1662 – 15 July 1711) was an English peer and politician.

 Early life

 Holles was born in Edwinstowe, Nottinghamshire, the son of the 3rd Earl of Clare and his wife Grace Pierrepont.
 Grace was a daughter of The Hon.
 William Pierrepont and granddaughter of the 1st Earl of Kingston-upon-Hull.

 Politics

+He was a supporter of William of Orange and Mary Stuart, and in November 1688 waited on the Prince of Orange as a representative of the risings in York and Nottingham.

 Holles was elected MP for Nottinghamshire as Lord Houghton on 14 January 1689, but was called to the House of Lords two days later when his father died and he became the 4th Earl of Clare.
+He became Gentleman of the Bedchamber to William III and Lord Lieutenant of Middlesex.
 He was created the Duke of Newcastle-upon-Tyne, of the 2nd creation, in 1694.
 The Duke of Newcastle-upon-Tyne is a title which was created three times in British history.
 The first creation had become extinct when his father-in-law Henry Cavendish, 2nd Duke of Newcastle-upon-Tyne, died without a male heir.
 On 30 May 1698, he was appointed Knight of the Order of the Garter.
+As Lord Lieutenant of Nottinghamshire he took personal command of the Nottinghamshire Militia.